Yellow Nutsedge

 Habitat and Origin

-Yellow Nutsedge was introduced from Europe.
+Yellow nutsedge was introduced from Europe.
 Since 1950, it has been considered one of the world’s worst weeds, as it is currently found on all continents except Antarctica.

 Local dispersal occurs primarily through rhizomes, tubers and bulb growth.
 However, long-distance dispersal occurs when seeds are transported by wind, agricultural and nursery activities, soil movement, and water.